anirudh-ramesh/openapi-red/README.md

 ## 5. Error handling

 You can choose how to handle a returning server error.

+Standard: The flow moves on normally.
+You have to handle an server error in your flow.
+Separate output: Your flow will take a different way.
-Either the flow moves on normally (standard), you have a separate output or it throws an expection which can be catched by the standard 'catch' node (usefull for many nodes with the same error handling).
+Throw an exception: Throws an node.error which can be catched by the standard 'catch' node (usefull for many nodes with the same error handling).
-You find also an example in the sample flow.
+You find that example also in the sample flow.

 ![Error handling](https://gitlab.com/2WeltenChris/openapi-red/raw/master/examples/error_handling.png?raw=true "Error handling")